 Don’t Pay Extra for a View You Won’t Enjoy

-Avoid Deals That Are Too Good to Be True
+Avoid Deals That Are Too Good To Be True

 Set Price Alerts

-To keep track of hotel rates, you can sign up for price alerts at the travel aggregator site Kayak.com.
+To keep track of hotel rates, you can sign up for price alerts at the travel aggregator site Kayak.
 You’ll be notified via text message or email when rates at hotels you select change.
 Setting price alerts can help you nab hotel deals without having to check back at hotel or travel sites daily.

 Book Your Hotel in Person (in Some Destinations)

-“Recently, in Cebu in the Philippines, we found the price of one hotel on Agoda quoted at $35, but when turning up at the hotel, they were charging $25 for the exact same room,” Chambers states.
+“Recently, in Cebu in the Philippines, we found the price of one hotel on Agoda quoted at $35, but when turning up at the hotel, they were charging $25 for the exact same room,” Chambers said.

 Bargain With the Hotel Owner